angelodian/angelodian.github.io/it/publications.md

 ## Lavori in corso

-Dian, A., & Burroni, F. (Submitted).
-The ‘evanescent /l/’ in Venetan: A preliminary EMA study. *International Conference on Phonetic Variation*, Granada (Spain) 2026.

-Dian, A., Burroni, F., & Hajek, J. (Submitted).
-The ‘evanescent /l/’ in central Venetan: A first articulatory-based account. *Going Romance*, Venice (Italy) 2025.

 Payne, E., & Dian, A. (In preparation).
 The intonation of polar questions and declarative rises in central Venetan.
 [For submission to *Journal of Laboratory Phonology*].

 Dian, A., & Burroni, F. (In preparation).
 Multiple acoustic cues to the singleton-geminate contrast in Italian across regional varieties and speech rates.